 Yes, I love free weights and barbells, but sometimes you need to go back to basics.
 Having a set of therabands at home is a great way to work on your stability exercises.
 Plus, they are portable and can travel with you anywhere.
 If you travel a lot for work, this is a great option rather than having to go to the hotel gym.
 There are so many things you can do with therbands, go check out my blog post on it for some great exercise examples!

-Ok, this is an expensive one and not something I regularly recommend to my patients.
+Ok, this one is a bit of a splurge and definitely not a "must have."
 But I can’t deny, people love it and it does feel great.
 There are plenty of other, cheaper tools you can use for soft tissue work so don’t go run out and buy this.
 However, if you are super active and will get your money’s worth, it’s a good investment.
 Just always remember- this is a tool, NOT a replacement for exercise/movement!